bosbec/mobileresponseDocs/answerSender.md

 * Use a connected message template when the reply content is static or centrally managed.
 * Use **Message resource** when the workflow selects or builds the message dynamically.
 * Override the sender source only when the workflow intentionally answers a different resolved unit than the default sender.
+* Keep the reply target deterministic.
+If the workflow can switch between the default sender and an overridden source, make that choice explicit earlier in the flow so replies are easy to audit.
+* Prefer answering with the minimum context needed for the conversation step instead of reusing a broad message template intended for larger group sends.

 ## Related jobs